 In persons with an addiction, Post-Acute-Withdrawal Syndrome (PAWS) refers to a set of impairments that may last for weeks or months after stopping substance abuse.
 PAWS is sometimes also referred to as post-withdrawal syndrome or prolonged withdrawal syndrome.
 This syndrome features symptoms similar to those found in mood and anxiety disorders including:

 The symptoms of PAWS commonly show up after a withdrawal period from alcohol, benzodiazepines, and opioids, but have also been seen after stopping the use of other psychoactive substances.

 It has been estimated that 90% of recovering opioid users and 75% of recovering alcohol or other psychoactive substance users experience the symptoms.
 The exact reasons for PAWS are still being investigated, but it’s believed that the physical changes that occur in the brain during substance abuse and are responsible for increased tolerance are also responsible for the recurring symptoms.

 Symptoms of PAWS fluctuate in severity and may disappear completely, only to come back at a later time.
 Some common symptoms are:

-Treatment and rehab include continuing evaluation of the patient’s physical, psychological, and social status as well as environmental risk factors that might trigger a relapse.
-Skills and strategies are developed to help the patient prevent relapse.
+Treatment and drug and alcohol rehab include continuing evaluation of the patient’s physical, psychological, and social status as well as environmental risk factors that might trigger a relapse.
+During drug or alcohol treatment, skills and strategies are developed to help the patient prevent relapse.

-You may need an inpatient treatment program or an outpatient program that suits your needs and wants.
-Many times, when an individual enters treatment after detox, they find that they have an underlying mental issue that also needs treatment (dual diagnosis).
+When it comes to your individualized treatment plan, you may need an inpatient treatment program or an outpatient program that suits your needs and wants.
+Many times, when an individual enters treatment after detox, they find that they have an underlying mental health issue that also needs treatment (dual diagnosis).

-In any case, the goal is to help the individual reach a higher level of social functioning by reducing the risk factors and decreasing the possibility of relapse.
+In any case, the goal is to help the individual reach a higher level of social functioning by reducing the risk factors for addiction and decreasing the possibility of relapse.